About The OUCC

 Since the appointment of Sherman Minton of New Albany in 1933, there have been a total of 24 people serving as the Utility Consumer Counselor from towns and cities throughout the state.

 William I. Fine was appointed the 24th Utility Consumer Counselor (UCC) for the State of Indiana by Governor Eric Holcomb, effective January 9, 2017.
 He was reappointed in December 2020 to serve through January 13, 2025.
 Bill brings 40 plus years of experience as a practicing Indiana attorney to his role as the state’s Utility Consumer Counselor.

 Before joining the OUCC, Bill served in the Indiana House of Representatives, representing the communities of Munster, Highland, Hammond, and Griffith.

 Bill has also served on the Board of Managers for the Lake County Bar Association, the Lake County Election and Voter Registration Board, and the Indiana Public Defender Commission.

 Bill oversees a dedicated staff of more than 50 professionals including attorneys, analysts, engineers, and additional employees who represent Indiana’s residential, commercial, and industrial ratepayer interests in state and federal utility regulatory proceedings.
-He was recently elected to the Executive Committee of the National Association of State Utility Consumer Advocates (NASUCA).
+He was recently named Vice President of the National Association of State Utility Consumer Advocates (NASUCA).
 He is a member of the Critical Consumer Issues Forum (CCIF) Advisory Committee and served on Indiana’s 21st Century Energy Policy Development Task Force (2019-20).

 A Hammond native, Bill is a graduate of the Indiana University School of Law (Bloomington), Purdue University (MA), and is a Phi Beta Kappa graduate of Indiana University (BA).